Italian rescuers search for missing in island landslide

 “There is territory that cannot be occupied.
 You cannot change the use of a zone where there is water.
 The course of the water created this disaster," geologist Riccardo Caniparoli told RAI.
 “There are norms and laws that were not respected.”

+“People need to understand that you cannot live in some areas.
+There is no such thing as the necessity (to build) illegally," De Luca told RAI. ”Buildings in fragile zones should be demolished."

+The Italian government declared a state of emergency for the island during an urgent Cabinet meeting Sunday, earmarking 2 million euros for the rescue and to restore public services.

-Italian Premier Giorgia Meloni convened a Cabinet meeting for later Sunday to declare a state of emergency on the island.
-“The government expresses its closeness to the citizens, mayors and towns of the island of Ischia, and thanks the rescue workers searching for the victims," Meloni said in a statement.
+“The government expresses its closeness to the citizens, mayors and towns of the island of Ischia, and thanks the rescue workers searching for the victims," Premier Giorgia Meloni said in a statement.

+The island previously suffered a 4.0-magnitude earthquake in 2017 that killed two and injured more than 40 in Casamicciola and Lacco Ameno.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.